 Some examples of jobs in data analysis jobs are:

 The history of data science can be found in its roots in the discipline of statistics and where it branches off from the discipline.
 Data science as we know it today would not have been possible without major advancements in technology.
 One of the first major examples of data science comes from the US, where IBM won a contract to collect, organize and digitize the information from the country’s social security users.
 The progression of computer systems has been vital for the progression and the subsequent specializations within data science and can be defined as the product of both statistics and computer science.
+Consequently, beginner data scientist usually enrol for one of the online data science courses or the other to grasp important statistical concepts.

 The role of the data scientist can be defined as the collection, cleaning, modelling, and processing of big data.
 This data is usually a mass of unstructured information from a wide array of courses, such as business systems, banks, or governments.
 Innovations in big data normally come from designing new software or operational programs that automate functions – which can include anything from statistics software to the artificial intelligence in self-driving cars.
 The goal of the data scientist, however, can have many benefits not just to the individual studying within the field but often for the community which they are part of.